richmans/minicloud/Readme.md

 * connect custom domains to applications
 * backup databases and storage

+# Admin app architecture
+The admin app consists of 3 processes:
+* An nginx process acting as the main http/https webserver
+* A django app offering a GUI app to the admin.
+It stores info in the database and puts commands in the rabbitmq queue
+* A python runner app that executes commands:
+  * (re)deploy an app on docker with env vars from the db
+  * provision credentials for rabbitmq or mariadb
+  * render nginx configurationfiles based on the db and reload nginx

 cloud_manifest.json describes the application and what it needs.
 This file should be in the root of the image/container